weiteck/turdle/README.md

 ````

 ### Compatibility
+Due to the large font used for the gameboard, **your terminal must be at least 34 rows high** for it to render correctly.

-Testing has been on modern terminal emulators.
-The large font rendering may not work on Windows command prompt or Powershell, but should work on later versions of [Windows Terminal](https://github.com/microsoft/terminal).
+Turdle targets modern terminal emulators.
+The large font rendering is unlikely to work running in the Windows command prompt or Powershell, but it does work on later versions of [Windows Terminal](https://github.com/microsoft/terminal).

 ---
 ### License